AleNegrini/TrueFilm/README.md

 (1 row)
 ```

-**Use the adminer local client**
+#### Using the adminer local client

-Among the containers run by the `./run-script.sh`, there is a DB client that you can reach via browser at [127.0.0.1:8080](http://localhost:8080/).
+Among the containers run by the `./run-script.sh`, there is a DB client that can be reached via browser at [127.0.0.1:8080](http://localhost:8080/).
 ![DB Intro](resources/db_intro.png?raw=true "Login")

 You can find the password in clear inside the `database.env`